Preimplantation Genetic Testing

 - women above the age of 35.

-Health risks to children born after PGS and PGD are no higher than for children born through regular IVF.
+Health risks to children born after PGT-A and PGD are no higher than for children born through regular IVF.
 Though IVF babies seem to have higher risks for birth defects than babies conceived spontaneously, this is often seen in the setting of comparing apples and oranges, with fertile women compared to infertile women.
 When women with subfertility conceive with IVF, oral medication, insemination or spontaneously after infertility, the risk of birth defects seems relatively similar.
 The risk of damage to the embryos during cell removal for both tests is extremely low.

 Preimplantation genetic testing offers couples experiencing infertility improved chances at becoming pregnant, ultimately saving them the emotional cost of pregnancy loss and financial costs of additional IVF treatments (because embryo transfer of a nonviable embryo adds cost and delays conception).
-However, some people take issue with PGS and PGD for ethical reasons, and there are many strong opinions surrounding the issue.
+However, some people take issue with PGT-A and PGD for ethical reasons, and there are many strong opinions surrounding the issue.

 At Positive Steps Fertility, we provide all appropriate fertility treatments to help our patients build their families, including preimplantation genetic diagnosis and screening as medically indicated.
 We can help patients navigate the various considerations – including ethical and financial – associated with IVF genetic testing to help them find the balance that is right for them.